 Download this document to review all monument regulations regarding river trips.
 This document is required to be carried by each group on their trip.
 (Adobe PDF)

-These companies are authorized to provide transportation services within the monument.
+This company is authorized to provide transportation services within the monument.
 You can also enquire about moving a personal vehicle from one location to another.
-Paying for shuttle services outside these shuttle companies is prohibited.
+Paying for shuttle services outside this shuttle company is prohibited.